 The Aperture Club tell us their clients “see the world in a whole new way” after connecting with their creativity behind the lens, and with their range of street-based workshops like the Urban Observer and Poetic Witness, we can see why.
 Head here to book a class.

 Be A Silversmith At Gaffa

 Gaffa is made up of one Sydney’s largest communities of jewellery makers, so if you’re keen to break into the craft, Gaffa have you covered.
 The jewellery beginners course will set you up with the basics like piercing, filing, soldering, riveting—words that will soon all make sense, we promise—and suits newbies but more advanced courses are also available.

-Students in the beginner course will make a ring set as well as a pendant or earrings, so you’ll go home with something tactile with your know-how.
-Head here.
+Students in the beginner course will make a ring set as well as a pendant or earrings, so you’ll go home with something tactile as well as your new jewellery know-how.
+Head here to discover more.

 MakMak are committed to teaching you the “whys” of baking, not just the “hows”.
 And when the “whys” scored them the title of Sydney’s best macarons in a blind taste test, you know you’re in for a good, tasty and educational time.

 Classes run for two hours, products are gluten-free and all age groups and experience levels are welcome.
 Pair that with the promise of a delicious treat and a workshop with MakMak is an easy choice to make.
 Go here for all the details.